rapidsms/rapidsms/docs/topics/contrib/httptester.rst

 .. module:: rapidsms.contrib.httptester

-The `httptester` contrib app allows sending fake messages to RapidSMS and seeing how RapidSMS responds.
+The `httptester` contrib application allows sending fake messages to RapidSMS and seeing how RapidSMS responds.

 .. _httptester-installation: